JularBruno/Cyfrin2/foundry-defi-stablecoin-f23/README.md

 Reentrantcy are the most common attacks, all functions might need to be non reentrant by default. when working with outside contracts

+### Create the fuzz tests handler pt.1
+1. what are our invariants/properties?

+Fuzz invariant testing video:

+- Fuzz is to supply random data in attempt to break system.